Stacie Curtis: Career

-The next two seasons, Curtis struggled at the provincial championships going 1-3 at the 2014 Newfoundland and Labrador Scotties Tournament of Hearts and 0-4 in 2015.
+The next two seasons, Curtis struggled at the provincial championships going 1–3 at the 2014 Newfoundland and Labrador Scotties Tournament of Hearts and 0-4 in 2015.
 Finally, she won another provincial title in 2016, winning all four of her matches.
-Representing her province at the 2016 Scotties Tournament of Hearts, she finished with a 3-8 record.
+Representing her province at the 2016 Scotties Tournament of Hearts, she finished with a 3–8 record.
 Curtis would go on to win the 2017 Newfoundland and Labrador Scotties Tournament of Hearts, defeating Shelley Hardy in a playoff after a 3-1 round robin record.
-At the 2017 Scotties Tournament of Hearts, Curtis improved on her previous record, finishing 5-6.
-At the 2018 Newfoundland and Labrador Scotties Tournament of Hearts, Curtis finished the round robin with a 5-1 record, but won all of her playoff games, including beating the previously undefeated Heather Strong team twice.
-At the 2018 Scotties Tournament of Hearts, Curtis led her province to a 4-3 record in group play, but lost to Ontario in a tiebreaker to move on to the championship pool.
-She then lost to New Brunswick's Sylvie Robichaud in the 9th place game.
+At the 2017 Scotties Tournament of Hearts, Curtis improved on her previous record, finishing 5–6.
+At the 2018 Newfoundland and Labrador Scotties Tournament of Hearts, Curtis finished the round robin with a 5–1 record, but won all of her playoff games, including beating the previously undefeated Heather Strong team twice.
+At the 2018 Scotties Tournament of Hearts, Curtis led her province to a 4–3 record in group play, but lost to Ontario in a tiebreaker to move on to the championship pool.
+She then lost to New Brunswick's Sylvie Robichaud in the ninth place game.

+Following the 2017–18 season, Curtis and her family moved to Miami, Florida.
+They would stay there for four years until 2022 when they moved back to Newfoundland and Labrador.
+For the 2022–23 season, Curtis took over skipping duties for the Erica Curtis rink which also included second Julie Hynes and lead Camille Burt.
+On tour, the team won the Rick Rowsell Classic and lost in the semifinals of both the Bally Haly Cash Spiel and the Tim Hortons Spitfire Arms Cash Spiel.
+At the 2023 Newfoundland and Labrador Scotties Tournament of Hearts, Team Curtis finished 3–1 through the round robin, tied for first place with the Heather Strong rink.
+They then won 11–8 in the final to win the provincial title.
+This qualified them to represent Newfoundland and Labrador at the 2023 Scotties Tournament of Hearts in Kamloops, British Columbia.
+There, they finished with a 2–6 record, earning victories over the Yukon's Hailey Birnie and Wild Card #3's Meghan Walter.

+For the 2023–24 season, Team Curtis added Jessica Wiseman to their team and used a five-player rotation throughout the season.
+On tour, the team only qualified in one of their three events, the Rick Rowsell Classic, where they lost the final to the Brooke Godsland rink.
+At the 2024 Newfoundland and Labrador Scotties Tournament of Hearts, the team finished 3–3 through the double round robin.
+This qualified them for the semifinal, where they won 5–4 over Sarah Boland to advance to the final.
+There, they defeated Team Godsland 13–5 to secure their second consecutive provincial title.
+At the 2024 Scotties Tournament of Hearts in Calgary, Alberta, the team finished eighth in Pool A with a 2–6 record.
+They secured wins over Prince Edward Island's Jane DiCarlo and Alberta's Selena Sturmay, Alberta's only loss in the round robin.